deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 ![](figures/figures_3_0.png)

-> 🔼 The figure illustrates the three-stage pipeline for improving VLM chain-of-thought reasoning: rationale distillation from GPT-40, supervised fine-tuning with chain-of-thought data, and reinforcement learning using direct preference optimization.
+> 🔼 The figure illustrates the three-stage pipeline for improving vision language model chain-of-thought reasoning: rationale distillation, supervised fine-tuning, and reinforcement learning.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Workflow diagram showing: a) the use of GPT-40 to generate rationale given short annotations; b) SFT of open-source VLM for CoT reasoning; c) Build preference dataset for reinforcement learning with DPO to enhance reasoning.